NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Replicate.md

 **Prerequisites** Clone-Risen
 * * *
 You've learned to reshape your malleable form.
-You can cast [[Illusory Disguise|Illusory Disguise]] once per day as an innate occult spell.
+You can cast [[Spells/Illusory Disguise|Illusory Disguise]] once per day as an innate occult spell.
 This is a transmutation and morph effect, as your body physically transforms, rather than an illusion effect.

 *Source: Pathfinder Dark Archive*
 *OGL*